-If you love the idea of building your own quadcopter, but haven’t got a clue how to start, you are definitely on the right site.
-We know how difficult and frustrating the research can be, so we decided to make a tutorial about building your own quadcopter using an Arduino board.
+If you love the idea of building your own quadcopter, but haven’t got a clue how and where to start, you are definitely on the right site.
+We know how difficult and frustrating the research can be, so we decided to make a tutorial for building your own quadcopter using an Arduino board.
 We hope that you will find it useful.
 Here is an Arduino quadcopter in action:

 Building your own quadcopter from the ground up includes plenty of hours and hard work.
 In the case patience isn’t your stronger side, and if you don’t posses the necessary programming skills, you can choose a quadcopter kit that is pre-built, which doesn’t actually involve serious building, and is more of an put all the parts together following the instructions, project.
 It is usually done in a few minutes, and you are ready to hit the skies.